• Recipes

 Instructions

-• Preheat oven to 400 F, and use the tbsp oil to grease a baking sheet.
+• Preheat oven to 400 F, and use the tablespoon oil to grease a baking sheet.

 • In a large mixing bowl combine all the tuna ball ingredients except for the oil and coating ingredients.
 Mix thoroughly.